Katchoo: It's not my place to say.

-Related to Significant Sketchbook, which covers one character discovering that another has such a collection of art.
-Might qualify as The Reveal if the feelings were previously hidden from the audience, or Once More, with Clarity! if the scene was originally shown without conveying the intimacy and is revisited later.
+Might qualify as The Reveal if the feelings were previously hidden from the audience, or Once More, with Clarity if the scene was originally shown without conveying the intimacy and is revisited later.
 May be why characters think Artists Are Attractive.
 For when a person poses nude or scantily clad to be depicted in art form, see Public Exposure.

 - Art and its creation is a recurring theme in Strangers in Paradise:

 - Main character Katina "Katchoo" Choovanski is a painter, and uses her art to express her anger, resentment and guilt spurred by her abusive childhood and drug/criminal early adulthood.
 She starts the series working mainly in male figures of exaggerated sexualization, but branches out into different styles as she grows and deals with her issues.
 Her portraits of Francine, who she has had feelings for since childhood, are regarded by everyone as an expression and profession of love.

 - The trope is deconstructed when FBI agent Sara Bryan goes undercover to get close to Katchoo, showing how the emotional connection can be dependent on the intent and thoughts of the participants.
 She originally asks to be Katchoo's assistant, but agrees to be an artistic model after Katchoo says that she does not need an assistant.
 To Katchoo, their interactions and resultant artwork are expressions of femininity and personal beauty (not to mention a general friendship), but behind the cover identity Sara feels ashamed and violated by the semi-erotic portraits and the intimacy of the situations.
 She particularly dreads the reaction from her parents and the rest of the Bureau after the artwork is disseminated to galleries and collectors across the country.
 When the truth of Sara's background comes out, Katchoo feels crushed and betrayed.